moq-wg/moq-transport/draft-ietf-moq-transport.md

 either ANNOUNCE_OK or ANNOUNCE_ERROR.
 When a publisher wants to stop new subscriptions for an announced namespace it uses UNANNOUNCE.
-When a subscriber wants to indicate it will no longer route subscriptions for a namespace it previously responded ANNOUNCE_OK to, it send an ANNOUNCE_CANCEL.
+When a subscriber wants to indicate it will no longer route subscriptions for a namespace it previously responded ANNOUNCE_OK to, it sends an ANNOUNCE_CANCEL.

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to